thamerh/e-commerce/README.md

 ## Introduction

-Welcome to your eCommerce website built with Next.js, MongoDB, and Stripe.
+Welcome to  eCommerce website built with Next.js, MongoDB, and Stripe.
 This project aims to provide a scalable and modern solution for online commerce.

 ## Features